gotchoices/MyCHIPs/doc/use-pki.md

 private key and stores it in the pki/local folder.
 A default agent is identified by a symbolic link in the pki/local folder called "default_agent".

-In addition to a CHIP ID, each user must be assigned an agent ID (peer_agent field) in the mychips.users_v view.
+In addition to a CHIP User ID, each user must be assigned an agent ID.

 <div style="display: flex; justify-content: space-between;">
   <a href="README.md#contents">Back to Index</a>